 “[woocommerce_order_tracking]” Shortcode creates an order tracking page for the customers.
 So, they can view the current status of their orders.

 Similarly, you will find several WooCommerce shortcodes that will help you maintain your online store functionalities.
-If you want to learn more about them then you can refer to this guide where they discussed extensively on WooCommerce shortcodes.

 FAQ(s) on WooCommerce

 What is WooCommerce used for?

 WooCommerce is a free WordPress plugin that is used to create an eCommerce site.
 WooCommerce is fully compatible with the functions on your WordPress site.
 It means you can have a WordPress ecommerce site with products, a shopping cart, and checkout options.

 What is the difference between WooCommerce and WordPress?

 WooCommerce is built on top of WordPress and inherits all of its features.
 However, there are some key differences between the two: WordPress is a CMS while WooCommerce is an eCommerce plugin.

 A business owner who wants to start an eCommerce store can use WooCommerce.